Polyendorcine Metabolic Ovarian Syndrome (PMOS)PCOS & HealthCare

 “You are not alone, and there is hope.
 Your body is never working against you.”

-PCOS can often feel like an emotional rollercoaster.
+PMOS can often feel like an emotional rollercoaster.
 Hormonal changes, uncertainty, and the physical symptoms themselves can create significant stress, which may further amplify the cycle.

 From a functional medicine perspective, symptoms are not viewed as random or inconvenient problems to suppress.
-Instead, they are signals—your body’s way of communicating that something within the system needs attention.
+Instead, they are signals - your body’s way of communicating that something within the system needs attention.

 When we begin to listen to those signals, we can start addressing the deeper imbalances that may be driving them.

-PCOS Phenotypes: Every Woman Is Unique
+PMOS: Every Woman Is Unique

 These may overlap and evolve over time, which is why personalised assessment and treatment are essential.